 This one is pretty simple, and a yummy vegetarian option for my friends who crave hearty, meaty sandwiches like I do.
-Dairy-free?
-I bet that my cheddar cheese sauce would be amazing drizzled on this; or a few dollops of my vegan mozzerella cheese.
+A delicious sandwich option for vegetarians who eat cheese.

 While these sandwiches are pretty effortless, you do need to allow enough time for the onions to become really dark and caramelized.
 This is usually a 45-60 minute process, so slice the onions, throw them in the pan and do something else.
 Give them a stir every 5 minutes or so, but this is a great time to catch up on laundry, prep other meals for the week, hang with your family, or feed a baby!

 Then add in the peppers, let them soften a bit, and throw in the mushrooms.
 See?
 Told you it was pretty easy.